Legacy Status &

 To receive legacy consideration or apply for early notification, applicants must be at least one of the following:

-- Siblings: brother or sister to someone who is currently enrolled in BFS and will be enrolled the following school year.
+- Siblings: sibling of a student who is currently enrolled at BFS and will be enrolled for the following school year or sibling of a BFS graduate.

 - Children of alumni: applicants whose parents(s) graduated from the 12th grade at BFS.